 Use of online communication:

 We live in an age where technology and connecting with others is available on the palm of our hands.
 Communication can take place virtually anywhere and staying in touch with family and friends whilst maintaining distance has never been easier.
 There’s a range of apps such as Discord, Whatsapp and Skype which also support video calls, so businesses have started to implement these in their strategies when undertaking conferences and meetings.

 Reviewing of business models:

 The impact of Coronavirus has been greater than anticipated and unfortunately many long-running brands have been forced into administration and liquidation.
 Due to this, businesses have had to revise and see how they can improve their business model to make it easier to attract and retain a loyal consumer base.
-Many local businesses have started to trade online and offer home delivery services to ensure that they can survive the current crisis.
+Many local businesses have started to trade online and offer home delivery services to ensure that they can survive the current crisis, especially since there are many advantages of dropshipping.
 This change in business model has been further supported by the use of social media where a wider audience can be reached.
 Larger businesses have also started to use virtual interfaces to interact with their customers through virtual reality and augmented reality, for example, customers can try lipstick colours on an app before purchasing the shade of their choice.